LF2b2w/Uhome-HA/README.md

 #### Set up redirect URI in Uhome app
 In the Uhome app, under the developer tab -
     Set redirect URI - `https://my.home-assistant.io/redirect/oauth`
+Note: Enter this url exactly as it is here.
+Do not replace the hostname with your own home assistant.

 ### Manual Installation
 Download the repository\